rajansolanki/rajansolanki-dev/src/content/projects/laura-lea.md

 order: 3
 ---

-Laura Lea is a Boutique & Gallery based in Leytonstone, London.
+Laura Lea is a boutique and gallery based in Leytonstone.
+Laura collaborates with and promotes artists, offering their work for sale in her gallery in Leytonstone and online.

+We were tasked to create an online gallery, where users could browse the work of the featured artists, some of which would be available to purchase.